thecow275/OpenElectrica/README.txt

-Custom Render is based on https://github.com/McJty/TutorialV3/tree/main/src/main/java/com/example/tutorialv3
+Custom Render is based on code from the following example mod https://github.com/McJty/TutorialV3/tree/main/src/main/java/com/example/tutorialv3

 which is under MIT License